-Street artist Neoh who by day works as an art therapist with the Outsider Gallery has chosen a corridor of one of London’s best known hospitals to exhibit his first solo show.
+Street artist Neoh works as an art therapist with the Outsider Gallery.
+Now he has chosen a corridor of one of London’s best known hospitals to exhibit his first solo show, Vandal Therapy.

 The choice of Moorfields Eye Hospital is in keeping with the artists support of those accessing healthcare.
-The Moorfields Eye Hospital NHS Trust has long been a supporter of the visual arts and you can see this as you walk around the place, art takes pride of place on many of the walls.
+The Moorfields Eye Hospital NHS Trust has long been a supporter of the visual arts.
+You can see this as you walk around the place, art takes pride of place on many of the walls.

-It may seem an unusual place to exhibit but according to Moorfields the aim is to highlight the fact that many people who are visually impaired still appreciate and are able to be be active within the visual arts.
-It’s a combination that works, Neoh’s art is primarily around issues to do with mental health and is the output of his art therapy work.
+It may seem an unusual place to exhibit.
+According to Moorfields the aim is to highlight the fact that many visually impaired people still appreciate and are able to be be active within the visual arts.
+It’s a combination that works.
+Neoh’s art is primarily around issues to do with mental health and is the output of his art therapy work.
 The fact that it now hangs on the walls of a hospital for people with sight problems means that the the art can be shared and experienced in a different context but yet still act as therapy for others.

 The show itself was unique for another reason in that when it opened it was the first hospital to take part in the monthly first Thursday series of art shows which take over the hipster heart of Shoreditch and the East End every month.
 Hipster the eye hospital is not but fair play to them for being open to opening their doors for this sort of thing.